 Fix 7: The Thermostat Itself Has Failed

-- No response after battery replacement, breaker reset and fuse check
+- No response after checking batteries, breaker, and fuse

 What to do:

-If your thermostat has genuinely failed it needs replacing.
-The good news is that thermostat replacement is one of the most straightforward home improvement projects and modern smart thermostats are significantly better than most older units they replace.
+The good news is that replacement is straightforward, and modern smart thermostats are significantly more efficient and reliable than older models.

 Quick Diagnosis Guide: Start Here